The basics of acids, bases, and salts in a simple and easy-to-understand way.Â

 Strength of acid and base

-Strong acid:- Those acids which completely dissociate or ionize completely in an aqueous solution and produce a higher concentration of (H+) ions is called strong acid.
+Strong acid:- Those acids that completely dissociate or ionize completely in an aqueous solution and produce a higher concentration of (H+) ions are called strong acids.
 Hydrochloric acid, Sulphuric acid, Nitric acid. etc.

-Weak Acid:- Those acids which partially dissociate or ionize in an aqueous solution and produce a low concentration of (H+) ions is called weak acid.
+Weak Acid:- Those acids that partially dissociate or ionize in an aqueous solution and produce a low concentration of (H+) ions are called weak acids.
 Acetic acid, Carbonic acid, Propanoic acid. etc.

-Strong Bases:- Those bases which completely dissociate or ionize in an aqueous solution and produce higher concentrations of hydroxyl ions (OH¯) are called strong bases.
+Strong Bases:- Those bases that completely dissociate or ionize in an aqueous solution and produce higher concentrations of hydroxyl ions (OH¯) are called strong bases.
 Sodium hydroxide, Potassium hydroxide, Lithium hydroxide. etc.

-Weak bases:- Those bases which partially dissociate or ionize in an aqueous solution and produce a low concentration of hydroxyl ions (OH¯) is called a weak base.
+Weak bases:- Those bases that partially dissociate or ionize in an aqueous solution and produce a low concentration of hydroxyl ions (OH¯) are called a weak base.
 Ammonium hydroxide, Calcium hydroxide, Aluminum hydroxide, etc.

 Preparation of Salt